misterbl/Flickr_Image_Feed/README.md

 # Flicker photo stream

-This app allows users to display Flicker photo stream from the public API.
+This app allows users to display Flicker photo stream from the public API amd the latest Flickr forum items.

-Users can search items by tags too.
+Users can search items by tags using the search facility in the Header.

+Users can access the latest Flickr forum items clicking on the "Forum" button in the Header.

 A safe tag has been added for the search functionality to ensure the application remains suitable for all ages.

 The app uses Tachyon CSS classes for better performance.

-A router had been implemented in case it is needed in the future.

 ## Getting Started